 A. Initiatives Standing Committees (chairs of these committees also serve on the Steering Committee):

-1.Faculty/Staff Internationalization and Development Committee: to work on programs and initiatives that provide opportunities for faculty and staff to engage in innovative internationalization activities that furthersteaching, research, and career development.
+- Faculty/Staff Internationalization and Development Committee: to work on programs and initiatives that provide opportunities for faculty and staff to engage in innovative internationalization activities that furthers teaching, research and career development.

-- International Student and Scholar Committee: to work on recruitment of international students and scholars to campus and to create protocols, programming, and support systems designed tocontinuously improve their experience at the College.
+- International Student and Scholar Committee: to work on recruitment of international students and scholars to campus and to create protocols, programming and support systems designed tocontinuously improve their experience at the College.

 - Curricular Internationalization Initiatives Committee: to promote specific cultural and intellectual events, participate in the development of new programs, and promote community involvement, cooperate with other programs and offices on campus.

-4.Education Abroad Engagement Committee: to review and improve marketing and recruitment for studyabroad and exchange programs, address student travel concerns, and improve the academic interfacebetween cooperating institutions (here and abroad).
+- Education Abroad Engagement Committee: to review and improve marketing and recruitment for study abroad and exchange programs, address student travel concerns, and improve the academic interface between cooperating institutions (here and abroad).

-B. Administrative Standing Committees (at least one member of each of the following committees should also be a votingmember of the Council).
+B. Administrative Standing Committees (at least one member of each of the following committees should also be a voting member of the Council).

-1.Study Abroad and Exchange Programs Review Committee (a Provost-appointed committee): to work with the International Programs Office on review of existing programs and the development of new programs, including developing a review process for the proposal of new study abroad and exchange programs.
-The committee should consist of at least one (preferably two) faculty members from each school and any additional members deemed necessary by the council.
-Recommendations of potential members for this committee will be made by the Council and submitted to the Provost.
+- Study Abroad and Exchange Programs Review Committee (a provost-appointed committee): to work with the International Programs Office on review of existing programs and the development of new programs, including developing a review process for the proposal of new study abroad and exchange programs.
+The committee should consist of at least one (preferably two) faculty members from each school and any additional members deemed necessary by the Council.
+Recommendations of potential members for this committee will be made by the Council and submitted to the provost.

 - International Celebration Committee: to work to develop programming for the annual International Celebration events.
-This will include the selection of the recipient of the annualInternationalization Award.
+This will include the selection of the recipient of the annual Internationalization Award.

-3.Grants and Fund-raising Committee: to research grant possibilities, assist individuals and programs in the pursuit of outside grants in conjunction with the Office of Research and Sponsored Programs and to work incooperation with the Office of Institutional Advancement in the area of fund raising for internationalactivities.
+- Grants and Fundraising Committee: to research grant possibilities, assist individuals and programs in the pursuit of outside grants in conjunction with the Research and Sponsored Programs Office and to work in cooperation with the Division of Institutional Advancement in the area of fundraising for international activities.